 Transplant and Life is an exhibition in the Hunterian Museum at the Royal College of Surgeons in London.
 I worked with photographer Tim Wainwright to film, photograph and record organ transplant recipients, live donors, people on the waiting list for a transplant, and specialists in the field.
 We were asked to make work that would bring the patient voice into the medical museum, a space normally dominated by specimens, clinical hardware and medical heroes.

-The exhibition is accompanied by a digital guide which aims to enrich the visitor experience and provide access to images, sounds and information not directly on show in the museum.
-This guide, which is also available online, will be updated and more materials added during the exhibition, which runs from November 2016 to May 2017.
+The exhibition is accompanied by a digital guide designed to enrich the visitor experience via QR codes throughout the exhibition and to provide access to images, sounds and information not directly on show in the museum.

-The exhibition consists of three related installations.
-Above is the museum's Crystal Gallery, where we have installed 16 high-resolution light boxes and 12 channels of sound, heard via special devices which turn the glass cabinets into sound-producing surfaces.
+The exhibition consisted of three related installations.
+Above is the museum's Crystal Gallery, with 16 high-resolution light boxes and 12 channels of sound, heard via special devices which turn the glass cabinets into sound-producing surfaces.

-Upstairs, the Qvist Gallery installation comprises a 2-hour video with 4-channel sound and 2 photographic speaker panels.
-It features all of the organ transplant patients and family members with whom we worked during our time as artists-in-residence at the Royal Free Hospital in 2016.
+Upstairs, the Qvist Gallery installation comprised a 2-hour video with 4-channel sound and 2 photographic speaker panels.
+It included all of the organ transplant patients and family members with whom we worked during our time as artists-in-residence at the Royal Free Hospital in 2016.
 These patients were kidney, liver and pancreas recipients as well as live donors.
-It also features five of the heart and lung transplant recipients the we initially met during our residency at Harefield Hospital in 2007 and who we revisited in 2016.
-The two still images in the gallery were taken at Harefield.
+It also included five of the heart and lung transplant recipients we initially met during our residency at Harefield Hospital in 2007 and who we revisited in 2016.
+The two still images to the left and right were taken at Harefield and are 'flat speakers', creating an immersive sound environment within the installation.

 had 3 failed transplants (none of these at the Royal Free Hospital, which now provides Ed's dialysis).